-Fall work-study recipients must have earnings charged to their fall work-study awards by Tuesday, October 21, or their awards will be canceled for the remainder of the 2014-15 financial aid year.
-If a student has been hired, but will not be paid through work-study until after this date, the student and the employer must notify the financial aid office by e-mailing firstname.lastname@example.org on or before the October 21deadline.
+Spring work-study recipients must have earnings charged to their spring work-study awards by Tuesday, February 24, or those awards will be canceled.
+If a student has been hired, but will not be paid through work-study until after this date, the student and the employer must notify the financial aid office by e-mailing email@example.com on or before the February 24deadline.

-E-mails received after October 21will not be considered and once an award has been canceled it will not be reinstated.
+E-mails received after February 24will not be considered and once an award has been canceled it will not be reinstated.

 Financial Aid Eligibility Requirement